Apeder/Open_Street_Map_Scrape_n_munge/Readme.md

-Open Street Map Scraping and SQL DB Port
+Open Street Map Data Cleaning and SQL Import
 ==========

 When I moved to Philadelphia in 2003 to attend UPenn, I had spent the previous 18 years growing up in rural Northern Nevada, where my family has lived since just before 1900.
 As Philly was my entry in the wider, urban world of the East Coast, the town, its food, its art, its history and culture will always hold special charm.